 Share with the Compel GBB Leadership team if you are having trouble deciding which facility to be a part of.

 Most volunteers serve about once a month.
-Serving in both the Parchman (Men’s) and Henning (Women’s) Facilites take about 7 hours on a Sunday.
-The Henning Women’s Team Shuttles in a 15 passenger van from the Southaven Campus around 10 AM and returns about 5 PM.
-The Parchman Team, shuttles in a 15 passenger van from the Southaven Campus around 12 PM and returns around 7 PM.
+Serving in Henning (Women’s) facilities takes about 7 hours on a Sunday.
+The Henning Women’s Team Shuttles in a 15-passenger van from the Southaven Campus around 10 AM and returns about 5 PM.

-When our teams arrive at the correctional facility, we generally sign, turn in our driver’s licenses and walk through a metal detector.
-An officer may pat each person down in a gender appropriate manner.
-We always walk in the gym for service, together as a team and are escorted correctional staff.
+When our teams arrive at the correctional facility, we generally sign in, turn in our driver’s licenses and walk through a metal detector.
+An officer may pat each person down in a gender-appropriate manner.
+We always walk into the gym for service, together as a team, and are escorted by correctional staff.

 On Training Day, the DOC trainer will go over all the rules pertaining to ministering inside a correctional facility.
 Primarily, we only take in the material that is used for the Sunday Worship Service or LifeGroups.
 All materials must be pre-approved DOC.
 We are not allowed to take gum, food, drinks, iPods or electronic devices into the prison without prior approval.
 If you must have medication with you, you will have to leave it with the gate security and come out of the facility to access it if needed.